Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 And I translated that judgment, that diagnosis, into a need.
 I said, Chief, are you saying your need for equality is not being met, in some of the decisions that are being made?

-He stopped for a moment because he wasn't used to having his new needs expressed, he was much more used to diagnosing the other side.
+He stopped for a moment because he wasn't used to having his needs expressed, he was much more used to diagnosing the other side.

 But he said yes, that's my need.